ghashy/acquirust/README.md

 Acquirust is a Rust library for interacting with acquiring services.
 It currently consists of 4 crates:

-- `acquiconnect`: Main trait for generalizing API actions behavior.
+- `acquiconnect` -  main trait for generalizing API actions behavior.
-- `acquisim`: A simple bank simulator that currently supports a single-store account, designed to run in a Docker container and currently stores its data in RAM.
-In the future, it is planned to optionally store its data in a database.
+- `acquisim` - a simple bank simulator, designed to run in a Docker container.
-- `acquisim-api`: Bindings for acquisim.
+- `acquisim-api` - bindings for acquisim.
-- `mapi`: Bindings for the [Merchant API](https://www.tinkoff.ru/kassa/dev/payments/#section/Vvedenie).
+- `mapi` - bindings for the [Merchant API](https://www.tinkoff.ru/kassa/dev/payments/#section/Vvedenie).

 Additionally, there is [acqui](https://github.com/ghashy/acqui), written in Swift for macOS, which serves as an acquisim management client.